katysaintin/KatyInControl/episodes/S1E03_Part2_Biodiversity.md

 *'I want to work on control systems for big science' —* *what would you tell them?*
 *What do you wish someone had told you in 1985?"*

+🕓
+*[INTERVIEW — GREG WHITE — EPICS 7]*
+*"Greg — you led the EPICS 7 upgrade team.*
+*What does it mean to take a system built in 1989* *and make it ready for the next thirty years —* *without breaking what already works?"*

 ---